Monique-nel/BFB321-Group04/README.md

 - Deploy backend to your chosen host (Heroku, Vercel, AWS, Azure)
 - Configure environment variables on the host

+## Browser Compatibility

+The application works with all modern browsers that support HTML5 and CSS3, including:
+- Chrome 90+
+- Firefox 88+
+- Safari 14+
+- Edge 90+

 ## License
 Please note this project is currently only for academic use and is the Intellectual Property of the Application Developers and the University of Pretoria